fbpx

 This flexible-pace French road cycling tour has been carefully crafted so you can explore the very best cycling on offer in this beautiful and remote corner of the south of France.
 We run this cycling itinerary in Spring and Autumn when the weather is ideal for cycling.
 Quiet, well-surfaced roads, spectacular and varied scenery, and historic villages are the hallmarks of this mountainous region.
 During this tour, you will encounter deep gorges, open moorland, meandering rivers, vineyards, limestone plateaus, and ancient forests – the scenery is a delight.
 The views are far-reaching and dramatic, and the sense of achievement as you summit the climbs is incredible.

 This is a Marmot Classic style holiday, so it’s perfect for mixed-ability pairs or groups of friends.
-You’ll have two or three route options daily so it’s entirely up to you how much (or how little) you choose to ride each day.
+You’ll have two or three route options daily – the Classic or the Challenge route – so it’s entirely up to you how much (or how little) you choose to ride each day.
 Those on the Classic route can expect to cycle an average of 79km per day with approx.1,270m of ascent, so it is one of our gentler tours.
 The optional extra climbs or loops on the Challenge route clock up an average of up to 123km per day with 2,100m of ascent, for those wanting to push themselves further.

 Regardless of which route you choose each day, this week is most definitely a holiday!
 Our two Marmot guides with customised support vehicles are there to offer you incomparable support on the road, to help you achieve your goals, and to have an unforgettable cycling experience!